The Happiest Man on Earth Teaches Us About Political Hatred

 But perhaps nothing better summarizes the politicians who continue to proliferate hate in this country better than these words from Eddie.
 “If enough people had stood up and said, ‘Enough!
 What are you doing?
 What is wrong with you?’ then the course of history would have been different.
 But they did not.
 They were scared.
 They were weak.
 And their weakness allowed them to be manipulated into hatred.”

-Far too many politicians today are scared, weak and have allowed their weakness to be manipulated into hatred.
-Is that the government we want leading us into the future?
+Far too many politicians today are scared and weak and have allowed their weakness to be manipulated into hatred.
+Is that the government we want to lead us into the future?
 Is that the nation we want our children to inherit?

-The annual ritual of changing the calendar year doesn’t guarantee positive changes are in store for our communities, our families, or our government.
-Many of those changes are up to us to raise our voices and not allow weakness to be manipulated into hatred the way so many so-called “leaders” in our political system continue to do.
+The annual ritual of changing the calendar year doesn’t guarantee positive changes are in store for our communities, families, or government.
+Many of those changes are up to us to raise our voices and not allow weakness to be manipulated into hatred like so many so-called “leaders” in our political system continue to do.

 Eddie’s experiences allowed him to become The Happiest Man on Earth by rallying against hate.
 After surviving one of the most heinous atrocities against humankind, he went forth and spread kindness and generosity each and every day with humility, compassion, and love.